AkmalHairi/excel-data-cleaning/README.md

 | `update_queries.sql` |	SQL query to update an employee's data.(follow the link) |

 ---
-🧠 Skills Practiced
+## 🧠 Skills Practiced
 Data querying with SELECT
--Filtering and sorting data with WHERE and ORDER BY -Updating records using the UPDATE statement
+- Filtering and sorting data with WHERE and ORDER BY
+- Updating records using the UPDATE statement
--Data manipulation and logical operators like AND, OR, NOT
+- Data manipulation and logical operators like AND, OR, NOT

 ---